nicolas-steenhout/main-live/meet-nic.md

 <div class="flex-reflow">
   <div>
     <h3>Nic excels at</h3>
-    <p>I'll simplify complext topics and explain them in ways that are easier to digest.
-I use concrete examples and lived stories to illustrate concepts that are sometimes more intangible.</p>
+    <p>I'll simplify complex topics and explain them in ways that are easier to digest.
+I use concrete examples and lived stories to illustrate concepts that are sometimes intangible and harder to grasp.</p>
   </div>

   <div>
     <h3>Nic's motivations</h3>
     <p>I love working with motivated teams.
 Curiosity and a desire to learn is key here - because there is a lot to learn about accessibility.
-It's a great spark for me seeing that metaphorical lightbulb turn on in your head when I explained something and it made you go "ah ha!".</p>
+It's a great reward for me to see that metaphorical lightbulb turn on in your head after I explained something and it made you go "Ah ha!
+I get it now.".</p>
   </div>

   <div>